ianthekid/Flight-Wordpress-Plugin/readme.txt

 This plugin requires you to connect to your Flight account using an admin (Pilot) account.

 == Changelog ==

+= 1.3.3 =
+* 2017-09-20
+* Bug Fix: fix some header parse issue when we use new version of AWS load balancer

 = 1.3.2 =
 * 2016-11-28